daringanitch/aws-ecr-codepipeline/README.md

 11. in aws console go to codepipline to see your pipeline working.

-12. if it doesnt work troubleshoot.
+12. if it doesnt work, troubleshoot.